Beauty pageants expose dreams and dangers in modern Myanmar

 BEAUTY QUEEN ROW

-At a packed press conference in September, May Myat Noe accused the pageant's organizers in Myanmar of falsifying her age from 16 to 18 and the Korean organizers of putting pressure on her to have plastic surgery to enlarge her breasts to boost her stardom.
+At a packed press conference in September, May Myat Noe accused the pageant's organisers in Myanmar of falsifying her age from 16 to 18 and the Korean organisers of putting pressure on her to have plastic surgery to enlarge her breasts to boost her stardom.

 The cut-throat nature of the pageant business may be new, but Chit Win, who is researching Myanmar's political and societal transitions at the Australian National University, said beauty contests have existed in Myanmar for centuries.

-The concept of beautiful young women dubbed "kun taung kain" (holders of traditional betel nut containers) predates British colonization in the 19th century, he said.
+The concept of beautiful young women dubbed "kun taung kain" (holders of traditional betel nut containers) predates British colonisation in the 19th century, he said.

 But beauty pageants were banned from 1962 after General Ne Win staged a coup and launched a social crackdown.